adamsanderson/qwandry/README.markdown

 		qw rails         # will ask you which version of rails you want to open qw activerec 3.1 # will find the gem activerecord 3.1 and open it

+You can also use Qwandry with other common languages:

+    qw -r python numpy # opens python's numpy library qw -r perl URI     # open perl's URI library qw -r node express # open express if it is installed for node

 Installation
 ------------
 Qwandry is a standard ruby gem, on any system with ruby installed already